huggingface/knockknock/README.md

 ### Desktop Notification

 You can also get notified from a desktop notification.
-It is currently only available for MacOS.
+It is currently only available for MacOS and Linux.

 #### Python